 If you’re familiar with the basics of link building, then you already know that not all links are created equal.
-There are good links and there are bad links, and sites with lots of the latter will undoubtedly perform worse in the SERPs (search engine results pages).
+There are good links and there are bad links, and sites with lots of the latter will undoubtedly perform worse in the SERPs.

 But what are bad links exactly, and how can you recognize them at first glance?
 That’s what we’re here to explain.
 Up ahead, you’ll discover all the answers you’re looking for, plus 15 types of bad links you need to steer clear of and why.